nbkincaid/phase-0-handbook/coding-references/pseudocode.md

 # How to Pseudocode

-You should have tests already created (whether it's RSpec tests, JavaScript tests, or your own driver test code/assert statements)

-The first thing you should do (before even starting to pseudocode) is to run the tests.
-Each test should fail.
+Watch [this video](https://talks.devbootcamp.com/introduction-to-pseudocode) on Pseudocode.
+You'll need to log in using your Socrates credentials to view it.

-Then, in the pseudocode section of your `my_solution` file, identify what you are inputting to the class/method/code and what you need the code to output (what you expect to get).
+In the pseudocode section of your `my_solution` file, identify what you are inputting to the class/method/code and what you need the code to output (what you expect to get).

 From there, look at each test and write specific step-by-step ideas in code-like English to pass each of the tests.